Review full application details

 Graceland University is approved by the Washington State Nursing Care Quality Assurance Commission to provide practice experiences in Washington State for RN - BSN, MSN, Post-Grad Certification, and DNP programs.

 For international students only:

-Prior to consideration for admission, students who received their undergraduate degree outside of the United States or Canada must submit a CGFNS evaluation with a GPA equivalency and a TOEFL score of 550 or higher on the written exam or a 80 or higher on the online exam.
+Prior to consideration for admission, students who received their undergraduate degree outside of the United States or Canada must submit a CGFNS evaluation with a GPA equivalency and a TOEFL score of 62 or higher on the online exam, an ELTS equivalent score of 6.0 or a DuoLingo equivalent score of 90.
 For further information or assistance, you may contact CGFNS at www.cgfns.org.